atomjump/loop/README.md

 1. Install the 'Header and Footer' plugin.
 2. Install AtomJump using 'bower' as described above in your Wordpress folder.
-3. Go into 'Settings->Header and Footer', and enter these two sections (adjusting any paths required to fit your installation)
+3. Go into 'Settings->Header and Footer', and enter the two sections below (adjusting any paths required to fit your installation)
+4. Any link's address (i.e. the 'href') on the page can now start with '#comment-open-', followed by the forum name and it will open a popup.

-* In the '<HEAD> SECTION INJECTION' section:
+* Copy into the '<HEAD> SECTION INJECTION' section:

 ```
 <!-- AtomJump Feedback Starts -->